<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=352585001801011&amp;ev=PageView&amp;noscript=1">

 While it does provide the technology we need to do all of those things (and more), it isn’t exactly magic.

-I understand “IT jargon” and in this article, I’ll explain WAPs and what they do, and explore some of the variables that help technology types (like me) determine how many and what types of access points an organization needs.
+In this article, we'll explain using straightforward language what WAPs are and what they do.
+We'll also explore some of the variables that help your IT team or managed IT service provider (MSP) determine how many and what types of access points your organization needs.

-There are two types of access points.
+There are two main types of access points: standalone and controller-based.

 Standalone (or Lightweight) WAP

-Standalone (or lightweight) WAPs are good for a business that has no remote workforce and one, stand-alone office with fewer than ten employees.
-Standalone access points are best for situations where one WAP can cover their entire business and for organizations that don’t want to manage multiple access points.
+Standalone access points are best for situations where one WAP can cover their entire business.
+It's also good for organizations that don’t want to manage multiple access points.

 These WAPs use a controller to unify the configuration across all access points.

-A business can easily add WAPs in a controller-based arrangement and easily manage hundreds or thousands of access points from one management center.
-The controller also optimizes RF to get the best performance.
-These can be managed on-site/on-premise or in the cloud.
+A business can easily add WAPs in a controller-based arrangement to manage hundreds or thousands of access points from a central management center.

 On-premise